-So, what exactly is social commerce, and how should it figure into your e-comm strategy (and how you shoot your product imagery)?
+So, what exactly is social commerce, and how should it figure into your e-comm strategy (and how do you shoot your product imagery)?
 Read on for a primer, plus our tips to get ahead of the trend.
-We’ve also included insights from Jaya Apparel Group, who has been experimenting with social shopping for several years for their brands, Cinq a Sept and LIKELY.
+We’ve also included insights from Jaya Apparel Group, which has been experimenting with social shopping for several years for their brands, Cinq a Sept and LIKELY.

 As the name suggests, social commerce is where e-commerce meets social media.
 Most brands are already engaging in social commerce to some degree, although perhaps not to their greatest advantage (more on that in a minute).

 Social commerce streamlines the shopping process, helping shoppers buy products through native tools on social media.
 A popular example is Instagram Shopping, which allows followers to purchase items in just a few clicks, without ever leaving Instagram (and saves their payment method within the app, too).
-In other words: What social commerce is not is a paid ad that clicks through to a brand’s website; rather, it’s all contained within the app experience.
+In other words: Social commerce is not a paid ad that clicks through to a brand’s website; rather, it’s all contained within the app experience.

 Social commerce gives both brands and customers more flexibility.
-“The way consumers shop varies, [so] having in-app checkout allows us to service all our consumers regardless of where they shop,” explains a brand representative from Jaya, who likens the experience to “the same way some consumers like to shop in store versus online.”
+“The way consumers shop varies, [so] having in-app checkout allows us to service all our consumers regardless of where they shop,” explains a brand representative from Jaya, who likens the experience to “the same way some consumers like to shop in-store versus online.”
 And while LIKELY still believes in the shopping power of brick-and-mortar, they agree it benefits them to be on all platforms.
 “Again, it’s about shopping preference for the consumer.
 Our job is to service them, wherever they are.”

 If this is all new to you, you’re not alone: The U.S. is playing catch-up on social commerce.
 According to Forbes, China has led the charge on all things social commerce.
 But when the majority of shopping moved online during the pandemic, the U.S. caught onto the trend as well.